By Jessica Reid / Contributor

 In addition to climate mitigation, investing in trails and greenways is essential for public health, safety, connecting and building out equitable public space, and economic development.
 It would improve air quality by reducing car usage.
 It would reduce pedestrian deaths by providing off-road routes for walking and biking.
 Expanding greenways can improve mental and physical health by providing safe areas to be active and outdoors.
 Plus, funding can lead to economic recovery during and after the pandemic by creating jobs.
 Guaranteed funding could also encourage sustainable projects by providing a level of financial security for developers.

 Greenways are a path to equity.
-As many minority and low-income communities struggle to access affordable transportation, developed greenway networks are free and should be available to all.
+As many communities of color and low-income communities struggle to access affordable transportation, developed greenway networks are free and should be available to all.
 People in urban, suburban and rural settings want better transportation and recreation infrastructure for their communities.
-This is a critical moment for us to join together with people from all walks of life to build a better future accessible to all.
+This is a critical moment for us to join together with people from all backgrounds to build a better future accessible to all.

 The East Coast Greenway Alliance suggests three priorities for funding greenways and trails: